Fremont National Forest

-The Fremont-Winema National Forest of south central Oregon is a mountainous region with a rich geological, ecological, archaeological, and historical history.
+The Fremont-Winema National Forest of south central Oregon is a mountainous region with a rich geological, ecological, archaeological, and historical heritage.
 Founded in 1908, the Fremont National Forest was originally protected as the Goose Lake Forest Reserve in 1906.
 The name was soon changed to Fremont National Forest, named after John C. Frémont, who explored the area for the United States Army Corps of Engineers in 1843.
 It absorbed part of Paulina National Forest on July 19, 1915.
 In 2002, it was administratively combined with the Winema National Forest as the Fremont–Winema National Forests.

 Geography

 The Fremont National Forest is the eastern portion of the Fremont-Winema National Forest, which combined comprises a significant portion of south-central Oregon.
 Yamsay Mountain is located in the extreme north-northwest of the forest region.
 The Winema portion includes Crater Lake and the eastern slopes of the Cascade Mountains.
 The Fremont portion includes an area that begins on the shores of Klamath Marsh in the west, Hagger Mountain in the north, Winter Rim on the east, and down to the California border between near Lakeview, Oregon.
 This area of Oregon region is nicknamed the ‘pumice plains’, referring to the area having borne the brunt of tephra deposition during the eruption of Mount Mazama (Crater Lake) in 7,620 BP.

 The climate is significantly drier on the east side of the Cascades, resulting in a rainshadow effect.
 This difference in precipitation between the lower and higher elevations of forested areas spans two Köppen climate classifications.
 The majority of the Fremont is Csb: warm summer Mediterranean, whereas elevations of 7,000 feet and higher are designated as Dsc: dry summer subarctic, (Climate Data.org 2016).
 Precipitation primarily in the form of winter rains and snow pack feed watersheds that include perennial and annual creeks, fen marshes, and small lakes.
 Perennial rivers include the Chewaucan, Sprague, Williamson, and Sycan.
 Generally the landscape is relatively flat and rolling, although there are some high peaks that include Yamsay Mountain at 8,196 feet above sea level, and 8,370 foot Gearhart Mountain.
 Both are volcanic in origin but formed during events separate from what formed the nearby Cascade Range.